 In order to convert Access 2007 database to other older versions like access 97 or earlier.
 You need to first use Access 2007 to convert the database to Access 2000 or Access 2002 – 2003 version file format.
 Then only you can use the older version of Access for the easy conversion of your Access database to format you need.

 What Factors Prevent Conversion Of Access ACCDB To An Earlier File Format?

-There are some features and data types which uses only accdb file format and not support by Access database earlier version.
+There are some features and data types that use only accdb file format and not support by Access database earlier version.
 If your Access database contains any of these features and tries to save it in older access database versions.
-Then your access database will display message and denies conversion of accdb to mdb format.
+Then your access database will display a message and denies conversion of accdb to mdb format.

-Here are the following factors which prevent conversion of Access database accdb to mdb format:
+Here are the following factors which prevent the conversion of Access database accdb to mdb format:

 Factor 1# Use Of New Data Types Or Field Property Settings:

 Following are the data types and field property setting which is not well supported by the earlier Access database version.